thebronway/calendar-app/ROADMAP.md

   - Look for monolithic files.
 - Reorgainze files (put in folders if needed)
 - More Screenshots in the User guide
+- iCal syncing - how does it deal with activities which only happen in a certain year and not the next year.
+Should the iCals be confined to a year?

 ### Release v1.0.9
 - Establishing test suite of professional-grade foundation for long-term maintenance.